TheCowboyAI/nixos-yubikey/reset-keys.md

   - The script prompts you before performing critical actions, such as resetting the YubiKey.
   - It securely collects sensitive information like PINs without echoing them to the terminal.
   - You may write these pins down, you absolutely will forget them.
+  - You may write these pins down, you absolutely will forget them.

 - **Automation**